Rancho Mirage, California: Climate

-Rancho Mirage’s climate is a hot desert climate, with hot and dry summers, often with temperatures reaching 120 F. Winters are short and mild, with chances of night frost occurring only in December and January.
+Rancho Mirage's climate is a hot desert climate, with hot and dry summers, often with temperatures reaching 120 F. Winters are short and mild, with chances of night frost occurring only in December and January.
 Annual precipitation ranges between 3.5-5.5 in and is often the result of winter rainstorms.
 Rancho Mirage is one of nine cities situated in the Coachella Valley, a 55 mi valley that is an extension of the Sonoran Desert to the southeast.
-It is located in the Colorado Desert, which is a name used for the California section of the Sonoran Desert.
-Climatically, Rancho Mirage is dominated by hot temperatures and perception that averages less than ten inches a year.
+It is located in the Colorado Desert, a name used for the California section of the Sonoran Desert.
+Climatically, Rancho Mirage is dominated by hot temperatures and precipitation that averages less than ten inches a year.
 Even in the coldest month, January, temperatures below 40 F are rare.

 The climate of the Coachella Valley is influenced by the surrounding geography.
 High mountain ranges on three sides and a south-sloping valley floor all contribute to its unique and year-round warm climate, with the warmest winters in the western United States.
 Rancho Mirage has an arid climate; its average annual high temperature is 87 °F and average annual low is 63 °F but summer highs above 108 °F are common and sometimes exceed 120 °F, while summer night lows often stay above 82 °F. Winters are warm with daytime highs between 73–84 °F. Under 5 in of annual precipitation are average, with over 350 days of sunshine per year.